Silver Beds and Marine Sediments 1

 The only lasting truth is change.

-Silver Beds & Marine Sediments 2
+Silver Beds and Marine Sediments

-rich and vibrant in all matter and force.
+The sublime spectacle of Lincoln Cathedral, rich and vibrant in all matter and force.

 In this spot, alongside the 165-million-year-old limestone and the one-thousand-year-old chisel marks of human labour, the sound of resilience is vivid.
+At just over 20 meters above sea level, the beginnings and endings of our story are rich and loud: the future uncomfortably close.

-Involuntarily, I wonder how to prepare for the notknown and for the accidental futures that go on far beyond a human lifetime.
+Involuntarily, I wonder how to prepare for the notknown and the accidental futures that go on far beyond a human lifetime.

 I question whether wonder can be productive.

-From Lincoln Edge
+Lincoln Edge

-Emerging from the greyed and corrupted surroundings, a glasslike screen offers a threshold through which a small section of the world is glimpsed.
+Emerging from the greyed and corrupted surroundings, a glass-like screen offers a threshold through which a small section of the world is glimpsed.

 Doubt and disorientation are amplified by ambient sound and fleeting visions of thirsty spring-tide Norse Gods.